Characterizing the boundary of the set of absolutely separable states and their generation via noisy environments: Interconvertability between absolutely separable and entangle state

 \subsubsection{Absolutely separable states via amplitude damping channels}

-Let us now move to the scenario where two local ADCs are acted on \(|\psi \rangle\), resulting to an output state of rank-$4$.
+Let us now move to the scenario where two local ADCs are acted on \(|\psi \rangle\), resulting in an output state of rank-$4$.
 It turns out that the output state is separable when \(\tan (x/2) \geq 1/(1-p)\).
-By using Eq.~(\ref{eq1}), we can find the condition on \(p\) and \(x\) for which the resulting state is absolutely separable.
+By using condition (\ref{eq1}), we can find the condition on \(p\) and \(x\) for which the resulting state is absolutely separable.
 Here also the eigenvalues are independent of the phase of the initial state.

 Unlike the depolarizing channels, we find that the final state is absolutely separable only when \(x \geq2.325 \).
-The criteria for absolute separability is satisfied in the neighborhood of \(p=0.5\).
+The criteria for absolute separability are satisfied in the neighborhood of \(p=0.5\).
 The range of \(p\) in which the state is absolutely separable increases with the increase of \(x\) and becomes maximum when \(x =\pi\).
 For example, when \(x = \pi\), the state is separable in the entire range of \(p\) although it is absolutely separable when \(p \in [0.302, 0.6998]\).
 For the input state with \(x = 2.4\), the state remains absolutely separable when \(p \in [0.414, 0.586]\) and separable for \(0 \leq p \leq 0.61 \).
 Therefore, like depolarizing channels, there also exists a range of parameter \(p\) in which the state is separable, but not absolutely separable as depicted in Fig. \ref{ADC}.
-However, the absolute separability of the resulting state with respect to (fixed) noise in this case does not depend on the entanglement of the input state which is in a sharp contrast of DPC.
+However, the absolute separability of the resulting state with respect to amplitude damping noise requires a minimum amount of entanglement in the input state which is in a sharp contrast to DPC.

+Interestingly, we find that in case of amplitude damping channel (ADC), there exist no random pure states that, after sending through the double-sided local channels become absolutely separable.
+If we start with rank-2 or higher rank Haar uniformly generated states and ADC acting on both the qubits, such states are produced although unlike depolarizing channels, we observe that the percentage of absolutely separable states grows with the increase in the rank of the initial states.